myConsciousness/myConsciousness/README.md

 > I have released the latest builds of atproto and bluesky packages for Dart/Flutter :)

 This release includes account migration-related endpoints and new preferences related to mute items

 ---

-> Shinya Kato 🌮 @shinyakato.dev 2024-02-22T09:21:15.231Z
->
-> @esb.lol I was able to put these new objects in my preference, but why are these new objects not included in Lexicon's union refs?

-github.com/bluesky-soci...

----

-> Shinya Kato 🌮 @shinyakato.dev 2024-02-22T04:05:36.830Z
->
-> We’re watchinggggg

----
 <!-- MY-BSKY_TIMELINE:END -->